|Closing date ||17:30, Thursday 26 October 2017|

 |Contact||Regina OShea, Natalie Byrne|

-The closing date is for festivals and events that will take place between 1 January – 30 June 2015.
+The closing date is for festivals that will take place in 2018 only.

-The Festivals and Events Scheme is open to organisations that promote festivals or events with a clear artistic purpose that will take place in the first half of the calendar year 2015.
+The Festivals Investment Scheme is open to organisations promoting festivals with a clear artistic purpose and which will take place in the calendar year 2018.

-The Festivals and Events Scheme is a non-recurring competitive scheme, assessed by a peer panel.
+The Festivals Investment Scheme is a non-recurring competitive scheme.

 Posted, e-mailed and faxed applications will not be accepted.
 LATE APPLICATIONS WILL NOT BE ACCEPTED.